ServiceNowDevProgram/code-snippets/Service Portal Widgets/Recently Viewed Items/readme.md

 ### Execution

-1. Clone the out-of-the-box Homepage Search widget
+1. Clone the out-of-the-box Homepage Search widget.
-2. Add the HTML from the recently-viewed-items-widget.js file to your cloned widget under the
+2. Add the HTML from the recently-viewed-items-widget.js file to your cloned widget under the <sp-widget widget="data.typeAheadSearch"></sp-widget> line.
 3. Update the <PORTAL> components of the href tags with your portal suffix.
 4. Add the CSS from the recently-viewed-items-widget.js file to your cloned widget CSS section.
 5. Add the Server Script from the recently-viewed-items-widget.js file to your cloned widget Server Script section.